Wednesday, April 17, 2024

 -John of Damascus, "The Fount of Knowledge II: On Heresies"

 From what we have seen, this claim is not entirely accurate.
 At least not for later Quartodecimans.
-Clearly, at least for later Quartodecimans, they did not have Pascha or a Paschal Fast on Sunday.
+Clearly, at least for later Quartodecimans, they did not fast on Sunday.
 Clearly, many had high regard for Sunday.

 And not just Sunday, but Friday, too.
 Remember back when I said Clement of Alexandria was inspired to write "On The Passover" by Melito of Sardis?
 Both were lost for centuries.
 In 1936, a writing was discovered that many believed to be most of Melito's "On The Passover".
 In 1960, a second copy was found that guaranteed this was the missing work.
 It turns out the work was a sermon.
 A sermon some say was given ... on Good Friday.